Registrars of Voters

 The State of Connecticut now offers Online Voter Registration and Inquiry - you can access the system via this webpage: CT Online Voter Registration.

-Election: Your application must be postmarked or received by a voter registration agency by the 7th day before an election - for the November 6, 2018 election, the cut-off date is Wednesday, October 31, 2018.
+Election: Your application must be postmarked or received by a voter registration agency by the 7th day before an election.

 OR you may register in person with your Registrar of Voters by the 7th day before an election.